Comprehensive Guide to Ski Resorts in Michigan

 Skiing & Snowboarding in Southwest Michigan

 Whether you’re a local of Grand Rapids, Kalamazoo, Holland or Grand Haven looking to sneak in some mid-week turns, or you’re heading up from Chicago or South Bend, you don’t have to travel far to enjoy some great snow.
-When the weather is right, the southwest lower peninsula benefits from famous lake effect snow coming in off Lake Michigan.
+When the weather is right, the southwest Lower Peninsula benefits from famous lake effect snow coming in off Lake Michigan.

+Nestled in the hills just steps from the beaches in Grand Haven resides a great community secret known as Mulligan’s Hollow.
+The ski bowl is the former site of a WWII boot camp training United States Coast Guard members, now is a full-fledged community ski area right on the lakeshore.
 Open Thursday through Sunday, and select school holidays, Mulligan’s Hollow is home to 6 trails all served by a network of 5 rope tows.
-It’s a great value, especially those with children as parents ski for free with their kids!
+It’s a great value, especially for those with children as parents ski for free with their kids!
 Ditch your poles, grab an older pair of gloves and head out to Grand Haven to take some turns under the lights at the ski bowl of Mulligan’s Hollow.

 Just northwest of Kalamazoo in Otsego, you will find Bittersweet Resort.
-Just off U.S. 131 and just 1 hour 40 minutes from South Bend makes Bittersweet an easy choice for many.
+Just off U.S. 131 and just 1 hour, 40 minutes from South Bend makes Bittersweet an easy choice for many.
 With 20 runs and 350 vertical feet, the terrain at Bittersweet is far from flat.
 A great mix of terrain welcomes skiers and snowboarders of all skill levels.
 In fact, Bittersweet has one of the more competitive ski race leagues in the state.

 Skiing & Snowboarding in Southeast Michigan